 It was officially named the American Tobacco Trail to reflect its historical roots, and planning and construction of the trail began.
-The trail is being built in sections, the first of which opened in 2001 in downtown Durham.
-Wake County opened its first, 3.75-mile section, from New Hill-Olive Chapel Road to Wimberly Road, in 2003.
-Wake County opened Phase II of the American Tobacco Trail in July 2005, extending the length from 3.75 miles to 5.5 miles.
+The trail is being built in sections, the first of which opened in 2000 in downtown Durham.
+Wake County opened its first, 3.5-mile section, from New Hill-Olive Chapel Road to Wimberly Road, in 2003.
+Wake County opened Phase II of the American Tobacco Trail in July 2005, extending the length to 5.5 miles.
 In 2006, the remaining one-mile section in Wake County was completed to fully extend Wake County's portion of the trail to 6.5 miles.
 Additionally, Wake County added a trailhead that accommodates 45 vehicle and 10 horse trailer spaces.
 Two restroom facilities were added to New Hill and White Oak trailheads.
 Today, the American Tobacco Trail is nearly 23 miles long.